Skip to main content

 1. Always handle partial failures

 Unlike a standard database query that might stop the whole batch on error, multiGetObjects returns a result for every ID.
-Even if you delete one object ( ***** ), the others still return successfully ( **** ).
+Even if one object fails (e.g., it was deleted), the others in the batch still return successfully.
 You must check data vs error for each item in the returned array.

 2. Order preservation